MGACHA/2026-FIFA-World-Cup-Squads---Lakehouse-Script/README.md

 Notes:
 - This project is intended for educational/analysis use.
-- Source content may change over time; reruns can produce updated outputs.
+- Source content may change over time; reruns can produce updated outputs (eg. Age, Cups, Goals).

 ---